surrealdb/fivetran-destination/docs/setup-guide.md

     USE DB your_db;
     DEFINE USER your_user ON NAMESPACE PASSWORD "YourPassword" ROLES OWNER;
     ```
-   Just so you know, the user needs to be defined in the namespace, not in the database.
+   The user needs to be defined in the namespace, not in the database.
    This is because the Fivetran connection test has no "schema," which corresponds to a database in SurrealDB.
    Once Fivetran's connection test passes, the subsequent authentication against SurrealDB is done at the database level.
+   > Alternatively, you can set up the user or the token as described in [SurrealDB's Authentication documentation](https://surrealdb.com/docs/surrealdb/security/authentication#token).
+If you prefer using `token`, we recommend `DEFINE ACCESS ...
+TYPE JWT`.
+Refer to the [`DEFINE ACCESS > JWT` documentation](https://surrealdb.com/docs/surrealql/statements/define/access/jwt) to set up JWT access.
 6. Ensure the user/pass is working by running:
     ```
     surreal sql --endpoint wss://YOUR_INSTANCE_HOSTNAME --user your_user --pass YourPassword --ns your_ns --db your_db
     ```
 7. Make a note of the `endpoint`, `user`, and `pass` parameters.
 You will need them to configure Fivetran.

-8. (Optional) If you prefer using `token`, we recommend `DEFINE ACCESS ...
-TYPE JWT`.
-Refer to the [`DEFINE ACCESS > JWT` documentation](https://surrealdb.com/docs/surrealql/statements/define/access/jwt) to set up JWT access.
-    - Verify if the token is working before proceeding to the next section, by running:
-    ```
-    surreal sql --endpoint wss://YOUR_INSTANCE_HOSTNAME --token your_token --ns your_ns --db your_db
-    ```

 ### <span class="step-item"> Finish Fivetran configuration </span>